Treborium/Coco/README.md

 - [ ] Support for piped operations
 - [ ] Usage of the same argument in multiple places like `pip search {package} | grep {package}`
+- [ ] Add new command to easily edit the config files